Governance statement

 Local bylaws

-Under Part 8 of the LGA, Council must review its bylaws no later than five years after the date on which the bylaw was made, and then no later than ten years after it was last reviewed.
+Under Part 8 of the LGA, Council can create bylaws in their areas to address and manage a range of matters.
+Council must review its bylaws no later than five years after the date on which the bylaw was made, and then no later than ten years after it was last reviewed.

 Your voice in local democracy